 Prior to founding Cognosante, Michele served as vice president and general manager of Northrop Grumman’s Health Solutions division and as a management consultant helping global information, technology, and telecom companies formulate and successfully execute profitable growth strategies.

-Michele is a member of the Board of Governors for the American Red Cross, a member of the Board of Directors for Northern Virginia Technology Council, a Trustee on the Boards of the Washington National Opera and the Norton Museum of Art, and a member of the Board of Directors for the Palm Beach Symphony.
+Michele is a member of the Board of Governors for the American Red Cross, a member of the Board of Directors for the Northern Virginia Technology Council, a Trustee on the Boards of the Washington National Opera and the Norton Museum of Art, and a member of the Board of Directors for the Palm Beach Symphony.
 She earned a bachelor’s degree in economics from The University of Chicago and a master’s degree in public and private management from Yale School of Management.